How to Buy

-Manifold delivers by far the fastest rate of improvements of any GIS vendor.
-Updates now average approximately 1000 improvements per year, including a range of new features as well as bug fixes and other improvements.
-The large number of improvements together with frequent updates assure that not only is Manifold more responsive to the wishes of the Manifold user community but that any bugs which do arise are rapidly identified and eliminated.
+Manifold delivers by far the most powerful improvements of any GIS vendor.
+Updates now average hundreds of improvements per year, including a range of new features as well as bug fixes and other improvements.
+The large number of improvements assure that not only is Manifold more responsive to the wishes of the Manifold user community but that any bugs which do arise are rapidly identified and eliminated.
 Because Manifold IMS is Manifold itself, any improvements to any part of Manifold will also improve Manifold IMS in those parts as well.
 In contrast, ESRI has an extraordinarily slow rate of improvements to ArcIMS, whether it is in ArcIMS itself or other product configurations such as ArcGIS Server.

 Manifold IMS is famously bulletproof exactly because manifold.net maintains the product with fanatic diligence.
 It's not just a matter of eliminating bugs before users encounter them, it is also a matter of assuring that product technology is continuously improved so that any rough edges are removed before they can cause user errors or other difficulties.
 More IMS web sites run on Manifold IMS than any other IMS, so by listening to the desires of many Manifold users and rapidly responding to their suggestions manifold.net can leverage the collective intelligence and experience of the entire Manifold user community to help make Manifold IMS a better product for you.